Vgr255/Nightmare/Walkthrough/Part 7 - The Glorious World Map.md

 Total Game Time: 28:50 (28 Hours and 50 Minutes, Now THAT's dedication!)

-Note from editor: Yes, that's dedication.
-I am myself pretty impressed.
+*Yes, that's pretty insane dedication indeed.*

 As you can see, we're gaining a healthy set of Magic Materia.
 We have another boss to set up for.
 Let's Gooooooo!